Below, find short descriptions about accessibility in Jakarta.

-There are steps at the entrance; if you are on tour with us we bring our long ramp for these.
+There are steps at the entrance but the museum provides a wooden ramp.
 Inside good access although not into every of the many small courts.
 A long and not too step ramp leads up into the second floor!
 You hardly find this a second time in Jakarta (or Indonesia).

 Access at SUNDA KELAPA

 Access is easy on a long paved road along the pier.
 We usually ask for permission to be picked up at the end of the pier with our car.